chikadevops/D.io-Tutorials/Autoscaling & LoadBalancer/README.md

-# Load Balancer and Autoscaling Group in AWS
+# Load Balancer and Auto-Scaling Group in AWS

 ## What is High Availability?